 This was an interesting paragraph in the article Clinton pushes Vietnam on human rights progress.
 It also helped to begin crystallizing something I have been thinking about.
 Do humans have rights solely based on being human?
 Rather than simply making an assertion I decided to put the question to an organization that specializes in addressing human rights violations, Amnesty International.
 I emailed them and asked:

 The question is fairly simple and straightforward.
-Do humans have rights because they are human or is there some other criteria for protecting rights?
-Perhaps a human has no rights because the law makers used some arbitrary criteria to define personhood and then only protect the rights of those who are legally a person.
+Do humans have rights because they are human or are there some other criteria for protecting rights?
+Perhaps a human has no rights because the lawmakers used some arbitrary criteria to define personhood and then only protect the rights of those who are legally a person.
 In this scenario non-persons, human or not, do not have any legal rights nor are deserving of protection.
-I received a response back in less than 24 hours:
+I received a response in less than 24 hours:

 Thank you for your interest in Amnesty International and the work that we do.